dofusdude/doduda/README.md

 ### Load

 Download the latest Dofus version.
+You can change the target folder with `--output`.

 <img src="https://vhs.charm.sh/vhs-15sHEeT47mgiZ7vrgnenB2.gif" alt="load example" width="600">

-The results are saved to `./data`.
+You can also download the complete game to get a playable version without unpacking the files using `doduda --full`.
+If you want a different platform version than Windows, you can specify the it with the `--platform` parameter.

 ### Map